microsoft/debug-adapter-protocol/specification.md

     /**
      * The type of the evaluate result.
      * This attribute should only be returned by a debug adapter if the
-     * ccorresponding capability  `supportsVariableType` is true.
+     * corresponding capability `supportsVariableType` is true.
      */
     type?: string;